-Covid 19 coronavirus: Winston Peters says New Zealand Black Lives Matter protest organisers should be prosecuted
+Covid 19 coronavirus: NZ may move to alert level 1 next week says Jacinda Ardern as Winston Peters speaks out about protests

 Peters said he was concerned people were flouting Covid-19 guidelines and the event organisers should be prosecuted given New Zealand was still at alert level 2.

-"The question is, if you're going to have a protest in Auckland and Wellington, where they don't observe the rules...why aren't we at level 1?"
-Peters told Newstalk ZB's Mike Hosking on Tuesday morning.
+"The question is, if you're going to have a protest in Auckland and Wellington, where they don't observe the distancing rules...why aren't we at level 1, or why aren't we prosecuting the people who organised these protests?"
+Peters told Hosking on Tuesday morning.

 "We've got people here flouting our rules," Peters said.

-If people continued to flout current rules, then authorities needed to transition the country to alert level 1, he said.
+If people continued to flout current rules, then authorities needed to transition the country to alert level 1, he said, noting the country was now at 32 days without a community transmission case.

+He also crtiticised epidemiologist Professor David Skegg, who had earlier urged caution about a move down to level 1 and taken aim at people playing politics over the transition.

+Peters said it was "all very well to be in an ivory tower, cushioned by employment" when thousands of people were out of jobs and businesses were struggling to survive.

 Act leader David Seymour earlier also criticised the protesters and reiterated his call for the country to move to level 1, sentiments later followed by National Party leader Todd Muller and his colleague Judith Collins on social media.